llewelld/libcontrac/README.md

 rpi_list_add_beacon(rpis, captured_bytes, time_interval_number);
 ```

-Construct a list of DTKs from data downloaded from a Diagnosis Server.
+Construct a list of DTKs using data downloaded from a Diagnosis Server.
 ```
 DtkList * dtks = dtk_list_new();
-// Add data downloaded from the server to the list dtk_list_add_diagnosis(dtks, dtk_bytes, day_number);
+// Add data downloaded from a Diagnosis Server to the list dtk_list_add_diagnosis(dtks, dtk_bytes, day_number);
 ```